Particular/docs.particular.net/nservicebus/messaging/headers.md

  - nservicebus/messaging/header-manipulation
 ---

 The headers of a message contains, similar to TTP headers, metadata about the message being sent over the queueing system.
 This document contains the information about the headers used by NSeriviceBus.
-To learn more about how to use custom headers, see our documentation on [setting message headers](/nservicebus/messaging/header-manipulation.md).
+To learn more about how to use custom headers, see the documentation on [manipulating message headers](/nservicebus/messaging/header-manipulation.md).

 ## Timestamp format